 - Age.
 Younger accident victims typically heal faster than older victims, especially when recovering from fractures.

 - Speed.
-The faster the vehicles were traveling when a car accident occurred, the more severe the injuries and the more time needed for the soreness to subside.
+The faster the vehicles were traveling when a car accident occurred, the more likely a severe injury will occur.
+Also, the more time needed for the soreness to subside.
 High-speed accidents also increase the chances of chronic discomfort.

 - Safety devices.
-Seat belts and safety devices can save your life during a car accident, but they also can cause injury, including bruising and broken bones, which may extend the amount of time you feel sore after a car accident.
+Seat belts and safety devices can save your life during a car accident.
+However, they also can cause injury, including bruising and broken bones, which may extend the amount of time you feel sore after a car accident.

 Soreness is a serious effect of a car accident and should not be taken lightly.
 If you were in an accident, seek medical treatment ASAP and consult an experienced auto accident attorney to help pay for those injuries.